MiraEl7/MiraEl7/README.md

 ---

-I actively apply tools and technologies such as:
+I actively apply tools and technologies such as;

 **Languages/Frameworks 💼:**
 <p margin-left="100">